Zero Markets is an international broker, operating as a licensed broker in Australia, and globally as an offshore broker.

 The first thing we noticed when reviewing the CFD Forex & Stock broker Zero Markets, is that they are offering a choice of MT4 or MT5.
 Investors will find the mobile and desktop versions of the MetaTrader platforms available.

-They offers high leverage rates of up to 500:1, which is attractive for risk taking day traders.
+They offer high leverage rates of up to 500:1, which is attractive for risk taking day traders using their offshore entities.
+Australians will find that the highest leverage is limited to 30:1 by ASIC.
 Five different account types are offered, and the difference is the size of spreads and commissions.
 Most traders choose between the standard account or the super zero, depending on your trading style.

 Is Zero Markets a Regulated Broker?